-When you first start the study, we will ask to you to fill out a questionnaire about various aspects of your life, including information about your periods and your wellbeing.
-We expect this will take about 15 minutes to complete.
+When your child/ward first start the study, we will ask your child/ward to fill out a questionnaire about various aspects of their life, including information about their periods and their wellbeing.
+We expect this will take approximately 15 minutes to complete.

-At each visit we will also ask you to fill out a short "How are you today?" questionnaire about how you are feeling.
+At each visit we will also ask your child/ward to fill out a short questionnaire about how they are feeling.

-We will also ask you to complete another questionnaire at the end of the study, depending on our study results.
+We will also ask your child/ward to complete another questionnaire at the end of the study, depending on our study results.

-2) Saliva (spit) collection
+2) Saliva collection

-We will ask you to collect saliva during your study visits and at home.
-For these we will ask you to chew something and spit into a tube.
+We will ask your child/ward to collect saliva during their study visits and at home.
+For these we will ask them to chew something and spit into a tube.
 We will explain how to do these during a visit.
-We will give you paper instructions for any you collect at home.
-In total we will ask you to collect 14 samples.
-One of your saliva samples will be used to look at genetics, there is more information about this in the section 'What will happen to the samples I give?'.
+We will give them paper instructions for any they collect at home.
+In total we will ask them to collect 14 samples.
+One of the saliva samples will be used to look at genetics, there is more information about this in the section 'What will happen to the samples my child/ward gives?'.